Self-testing mutually unbiased bases in the prepare-and-measure scenario: Summary and outlook

 There is an important difference between SDI self-testing and DI self-testing.
 In the usual DI self-testing we certify systems up to local isometries and extra degrees of freedom.
 Since the second equivalence is not relevant in the SDI setup (the dimension of the system is fixed), one might expect that SDI self-testing should characterise the measurements up to a unitary transformation.
 However, this is generally not the case: while in some dimensions all pairs of MUBs are equivalent up to unitaries (and possibly complex conjugation), e.g.~$d = 2, 3, 5$, there are dimensions where this is not the case, e.g.~$d = 4$~\cite{MUB2-5}.
 It is natural to ask whether these inequivalent classes of MUBs can be distinguished by considering more complex QRACs.
 In fact, a related version of this question appears readily if we consider $n^{d} \to 1$ QRACs with $n > 2$.
 In this case it is known that different classes of $n$-tuples of MUBs perform differently~\cite{QRACMUB, nUB}.
 Numerical evidence for $n = 3$ and low $d$ suggests that the optimal performance is achieved by one of these classes, so one might conjecture that such QRACs self-test this particular class.
 Again, it is not clear how to certify the remaining classes.

-The $2^{d} \to 1$ QRAC analysed in this letter is closely related, at least in spirit, to the family of Bell inequalities proposed by Bechmann-Pasquinucci and Gisin~\cite{Gisin}.
-One might hope that our new understanding could help us to prove self-testing statements for those inequalities.
+The $2^{d} \to 1$ QRAC analysed in this paper is closely related, at least in spirit, to the family of Bell inequalities proposed by Bechmann-Pasquinucci and Gisin~\cite{Gisin}.
+We hope that the understanding gained in this work will help us to prove self-testing statements for those inequalities.
 It would be particularly interesting to see whether the need for ``more-than-unitary'' freedom can also appear in the standard nonlocality-based self-testing.